mactrz/Workout-Manager/README.md

 # Workout-Manager

 Workout manager web app built using React.js and mongoDB as a database.

-Allows creating and registering workouts and visualizes your progress using charts
+Allows to create and register workouts and visualize the progress using charts.